 Hazlewood Veteran Tuition Exemption

 The Hazlewood Exemption Act provides an education benefit to honorably discharged or separated Texas veterans and to eligible dependent children and spouses of Texas veterans.
-Eligible students may receive an exemption from the payment of all tuition and most fees at Texas public institutions for up to 150 credit hours.
+Eligible students may receive an exemption from the payment of all tuition and most fees at Texas public institutions for up to 150 semester credit hours.
 Information on the Hazlewood Act and eligibility requirements are available at the Texas Veterans Commission website.
 Additional information can be found in the Office of Financial Aid Hazlewood Exemption website.

 Federal Perkins Loan Program

 This loan program provides a combination of federal and institutional funds to students who qualify on the basis of financial need.
 Priority is given to those students who demonstrate exceptional need.
 Students completing a FAFSA are considered for the program.
 Funding for this program is limited.

 Graduate students may borrow up to $8,000 in a year with a total aggregate borrowing of $60,000, which includes amounts borrowed as an undergraduate.
 Current funding levels for this program do not allow UT Dallas to offer eligible students the maximum annual amount.

 A Federal Perkins loan bears a modest interest rate.
 Borrowers are required to begin repayment of principal and interest nine months after they cease to be at least half-time students.
 Repayment may extend over a ten-year period; however, there is a minimum payment of $40.00 a month.